#Load package

 Create a scatter plot of stem_height (y) against stem_width (x).

-We’ll facet the data by the variable cap_color
+We’ll facet the data by the variable cap_color.
+This will be carried out with ggplot2::facet_wrap(dplyr::vars(cap_color)).

 ggplot2::geom_point() +